saimani0428/tomato_disease_using_inceptionv3/README.md

 🚀 Model Training

-Run the training script:
+Run the model on jupyter

-python train.py

-Modify hyperparameters in config.py if needed.

 🖼 Testing the Model

-Run inference on a single image:
+Run inference :

-python predict.py --image path/to/image.jpg
+python app.py

+predicting :

+upload the image in webpage

 Example Output: